A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Numerical Experiments

+Scheme \eqref{CNrelaxC} satisfies the discrete mass conservation \eqref{DMC} and the local discrete energy balance \eqref{localCE}, which for the particular $p(t)$ and $q(t)$ takes the form:

-The domain $\Omega$ is discretized with linear finite elements over one of two different uniform grids: a $1024\!\times\!
+We now consider the benchmark case of a \emph{sine wave collapse}.
+The initial condition is as given in \cite{KVS} and its position density is displayed in Figure \ref{u0Mod}.
+The domain $\varOmega$ is discretized with linear finite elements over one of two different uniform grids: a $1024\!\times\!
 1024$ and a $2048\!\times\!
-2048$ grid while the time domain $(\tau_i, \tau_f)$ is discretized using 1560 uniform time steps yielding a time step size of $k = 5e$\,--\,$5$.
+2048$ grid while the time domain $(\tau, T)$ is discretized using 1560 uniform time steps yielding a time step size of $k = 5e$\,--\,$5$.
 Results of the numerical simulations are shown in Figure \ref{UhMod}.
-For comparison purposes, we plot the density $|U_h(\tau)|^2$ at three different time instances ($\tau=0.023, \ 0.033, \ 0.088$) all of which are in \emph{excellent} agreement with the plots in \cite{KVS}.
+For comparison purposes, we plot the density $|U_h(t_n)|^2$ at three different time instances ($t_n=0.023, \ 0.033, \ 0.088$) all of which are in {excellent} agreement with the plots in \cite{KVS}.

 Due to the small value of $\varepsilon$, the wavefunction is highly oscilliatory which can be readily seen in the $1024\!\times\!1024$ grid but is much more apparent in the $2048\!\times\!2048$ grid.
-We thus postprocess the density by applying a Gaussian filter of width $\sigma = 0.0035$ which eliminates all oscillations of relatively small amplitude {\bf --} this is shown in Figure \ref{GFUhMod} at the final time $\tau=\tau_f$ for both grids.
+We thus postprocess the density by applying a Gaussian filter of width $\sigma = 0.0035$ which eliminates spurious oscillations {\bf --} this is shown in Figure \ref{GFUhMod} at the final time $\tau=T$ for both grids.

-For this example, the density is again conserved up to double precision while the energy (appropriately modified for the new system \eqref{SPnew}) and momentum are conserved up to $3$ and $7$ digits of accuracy, respectively.